HAEGARDA for the prevention of HAE attacks

 About hereditary angioedema

-C1 esterase inhibitor (C1-INH) is currently a preferred long-term prophylaxis for the prevention of HAE attacks, including those in pregnant and breastfeeding patients, as well as in children aged ≤12 years.3,4* Patients with HAE are deficient in the C1-INH protein or have malfunctioning C1-INH protein and can have several attacks per week, which can range from mild to severe.5-7
+C1-INH replacement is currently a preferred long-term prophylaxis for the prevention of HAE attacks, including in pregnant and breastfeeding patients, as well as in children aged ≤12 years.6,7*

 What is HAEGARDA?

-HAEGARDA, C1 esterase inhibitor subcutaneous (human), is a plasma-derived concentrate of C1-INH indicated for routine prophylaxis to prevent HAE attacks in patients aged ≥6 years.
+HAEGARDA is indicated for routine prophylaxis to prevent HAE attacks in patients aged ≥6 years.
 HAEGARDA is for subcutaneous use after reconstitution only.

 HAEGARDA is the only C1-INH subcutaneous therapy for the prevention of HAE attacks.

-in HAE attacks vs placebo2‡
+in HAE attacks

-in the use of rescue medication
+in use of

-≥6 years icon
+Ages 6 years icon

 Please see full prescribing information for HAEGARDA.